 A native of Washington and graduate of Columbia University, Dietsch wrote about architecture, art, and design for more than 30 years, in books, magazines, and newspaper articles.
 She also served on Baltimore’s design review panel for several years and on architect selection panels for government agencies and private property owners.

-As the top editor of Architecture Magazine when it was based in New York City, Dietsch played a key role in determining what buildings were featured on the cover at a time before the internet, when architectural journals had more clout than they do now in influencing which designers are hired for plum commissions.
+As the top editor of Architecture Magazine when it was based in Washington, D.C., Dietsch played a key role in determining what buildings were featured on the cover at a time before the internet, when architectural journals had more clout than they do now in influencing which designers are hired for plum commissions.